 Data collection is a science, not an art form.
-Be sure to use rigor and thought before assembling the data that you seek to analyze.
+Be sure to use rigor and thought before seeking the data you wish to analyze.

 Ensuring Data Accuracy & Integrity

-Be sure to address these point in your data collection plan. and make use of a data collection form.
+Be sure to address these points in your data collection plan in addition to making use of a data collection form.

-- Data should not be removed from a set without an appropriate statistical test or logic.
+- Firstly, data should not be removed from a set without an appropriate statistical test or logic.

 - Generally, data should be recorded in time sequence.

-- If done, should be late in the process.
+- In any case, this should be late in the process if necessary.

-- Screen the data to remove entry errors.
+- Next, you will want to screen the data to remove entry errors.

-- Record measurements of items that change over time as quickly as possible after manufacture and again after the stabilization period.
+- Then, record measurements of items that change over time as quickly as possible after manufacture and again after the stabilization period.

-- Each important classification identification should be recorded alongside the data.
-(Ex.
-Time, machine, operator, gage, lab, material, conditions, etc).
+- Each important classification identification should be recorded concurrently with the data.
+(For instance, time, machine, operator, gauge, lab, material, conditions, etc.).

 Coding Data

-Sometimes it is more efficient to code data by adding, subtracting, multiplying or dividing by a factor.
+Another key point is that sometimes it is quicker to code data by adding, subtracting, multiplying, or dividing by a factor.

 Types of Data Coding

-- Substitution – ex.
-Replace 1/8ths of an inch with + / 1 deviations from center in integers.
+- Substitution – For example, replace 1/8ths of an inch with + / 1 deviations from the center in whole numbers.

 Problems due to NOT Coding

-- practitioner tries to squeeze too many #s on a form – poor usability & legibility.
+- The practitioner tries to squeeze too many #s on a form – leading to a form that is hard to use and read.

 Effects of Coding Data

-- Will affect the mean to the extent that the mean must be uncoded for reporting purposes.
+- This will affect the mean to the extent that the mean must be accordingly decoded for reporting purposes.

-- Coding and uncoding of the mean will be exactly opposite.
-(Ex.
-Add X, subtract X or multiply by X, divide by X.)
+- In other words, coding and decoding the mean will be the opposite.
+(For example, add X, subtract X, or multiply by X, divide by X.)

-- The effect the coding has on standard deviation depends on how the data is coded.
+- Lastly, the effect the coding has on standard deviation depends on how the data is coded.

 Rounding Data

-- Rounding data will affect the standard deviation but not the mean – if done properly.
+- If done properly, rounding data will affect the standard deviation but not the mean.

 Data Collection Reading List

 Quality Control and Industrial Statistics.
-Fifth Edition A very good and comprehensive reviews of Acceptance Sampling, Control Chart and Statistics.
+Fifth Edition, on the whole, is a very good and nearly complete review of Acceptance Sampling, Control Chart, and Statistics.

 ASQ Six Sigma Black Belt Exam Data Collection Questions